dshorthouse/SimpleMappr/README.md

 Dependencies
 ------------

-Install all necessary dependencies using [https://getcomposer.org/](composer).
+Install all necessary dependencies using [https://getcomposer.org/](composer) and update them as required.

     $ composer install
+    $ composer update

 Tests
 -----